-This guide describes the preparation steps required to install Pivotal Cloud Foundry (PCF) on Amazon Web Services (AWS) using Terraform templates.
+This guide describes the preparation steps required to deploy Ops Manager on Amazon Web Services (AWS) using Terraform templates.

-The Terraform template for PCF on AWS describes a set of AWS resources and properties.
+The Terraform template for Ops Manager on AWS describes a set of AWS resources and properties.
 For more information about how Terraform creates resources in AWS, see the AWS Provider topic on the Terraform site.

-In addition to fulfilling the prerequisites listed in the Installing Pivotal Cloud Foundry on AWS topic, ensure you have the following:
+In addition to reviewing the prerequisites for your runtime, ensure you have the following:

 - The Terraform CLI

 - In your AWS account, ensure you have an IAM user with the following permissions:

 Before you can run Terraform commands to provision infrastructure resources, you must download the AWS Terraform templates and create a Terraform template variables file as described below:

 On Pivotal Network, navigate to the Pivotal Application Service (formerly Elastic Runtime) release.

 Move the extracted folder to the

 On the command line, navigate to the directory.
 For example: